 If you or someone you know has recently been in an accident that was caused by malfunctioning or failed brakes, Combs Law Group is ready to help you hold those responsible accountable.
-Our St. Louis personal injury lawyers combine aggressive legal representation with a total commitment to client satisfaction.
-Call us today at (314) 900-HELP to schedule a no-cost, no-obligation consultation about your St. Louis brake failure accident case.
+Our St. Louis, MO personal injury lawyers combine aggressive legal representation with a total commitment to client satisfaction.
+Call us today at (314) 900-HELP to schedule a no-cost, no-obligation consultation about your St. Louis, MO brake failure accident case.

 How To Prove Negligence In A Brake Failure Accident